svdo/unfolded.dev/content/md/pages/about.md

 ## About My Blog

-I decided it's time for my own place out there.
+I decided it's time for my own blog "out there".
 I like to write a blog post now and then, and I like it to be accessible.
 I also like it to be privacy-friendly.
 No tracking pixels, social network cookies, no paywall, etc. Just me, you, and the content.